Almond Nuggets in Dark Chocolate Recipe (Innofoods Copycat)

 - Preheat the oven to 375 and line a baking sheet with parchment paper.

-- Mix the Almonds and seeds together and spread them out onto a parchment-lined baking sheet.
-Bake them in the oven for 5 to 8 minutes until they begin to turn golden brown and remove them from the oven.
+- Mix the chopped nuts and seeds together and spread them out onto a parchment-lined baking sheet.
+Bake them in the oven for 5 to 8 minutes until they begin to turn golden brown; remove them from the oven.

-- Melt the coconut oil over medium heat and add the chocolate once it has melted, turn the heat off and stir in the syrup making sure the syrup dissolves into the chocolate mixture.
+- Melt the coconut oil over medium heat and stir in the cocoa powder.
+Turn the heat off and stir in the syrup making sure the syrup dissolves into the chocolate mixture.

-- Stir in the seeds and nuts and salt.
+- Stir in the seeds and nuts and salt mix well making sure that chocolate covers all of the ingredients.

 - Refrigerate for at least one hour.